-While the AIC is indexed annually with the CPI, this incremental increase does not reflect the increasing costs of providing education for geographically isolated children.
+While the AIC is indexed annually with the CPI, this incremental increase does not adequately reflect the increasing costs of providing education for geographically isolated children.
 Indeed, in 2021, due to the financial situation arising from the COVID-19 pandemic, the CPI decreased, resulting in no increase in the AIC payment, except for a small rise to the AIC Second Home Allowance.
-We request that the 2023-2024 Budget includes a significant increase to the AIC across all categories along with the alignment of the AIC with the Education Sub-index thereafter to truly reflect the costs of access to education for geographically isolated students.
+We request a significant increase to the AIC across all categories along with the alignment of the AIC with the Education Sub-index thereafter to truly reflect the costs of access to education for geographically isolated students.